With the vast opportunities of the internet era, many people are missing out by casting a net that is too wide.

 If you need to change the product to make it more successful and to earn more sales, doesn’t it seem like that would be worth it?

-Take recommendations, get second opinions and even do beta tests in the market to see how people respond to your product in multiple versions.
-You don’t have to throw your whole product idea out the window but it does make sense to take advice from people that know the market.
+Take recommendations, get second opinions, and even do beta tests in the market to see how people respond to your product in multiple versions.
+You don’t have to throw your whole product idea out the window, but it does make sense to take advice from people who know the market.

-Whether it is changing up the colors, photos or the text that is included with your product, there could be some relatively simple changes that will greatly increase the conversion rate that you might not have originally thought of.
+Whether it is changing up the colors, photos, or text that is included with your product, there could be some relatively simple changes that will greatly increase the conversion rate that you might not have originally thought of.